Featured in this post

 You must also be careful to make sure that your vendor can adhere to any regulatory requirements, especially because certain industries can face heavy fines for non-compliance.
 Make sure vendors know exactly what your requirements are, and can guarantee that you are always in compliance.

-Additionally, some organizations may be concerned with the security of their data in the cloud.
+Additionally, some organisations may be concerned with the security of their data in the cloud.
 It’s important to keep in mind that cloud ERP systems are extremely secure, and data may actually be far more secure than it would be in-house.
 However, there are situations where security might still be a valid concern.
 And, in the end, it's your responsibility to ensure your data stays safe and secure.

 Cloud vs On-Prem Model Comparisons for Data Management and Pricing